Twitter

 eBay

 If you were buying and selling in the early days of the internet, then eBay might hold a sense of nostalgia for you.
 It stands tall as one of the trailblazers in the online marketplace industry.
-Its standout feature is its auction-style module, allowing users to compete in real-time for products.
-For those who prefer a straightforward purchase, the 'Buy It Now' option is also available.
+Its standout feature is its auction-style sales, allowing users to compete in real-time for products.
+For those who prefer a more straightforward purchase, a 'Buy It Now' option is also available.
+From antiques and collectibles to the latest tech gadgets, eBay has something for everyone.

 Gumtree

 Gumtree is a platform with a local focus.
-Think of it as a digital classifieds section, where you can find everything from secondhand furniture to pet adoption.
+Think of it as a digital classifieds section, where you can find everything from secondhand furniture to pets for adoption.
+Gumtree doesn't offer an auction feature like eBay and isn't embedded in a social media network like Facebook Marketplace.
+Gumtree has a more informal, community-centered vibe, making it ideal for local trades.

-2. Anonymity - Many online marketplaces allow users to maintain a level of anonymity, providing a shield for those with deceitful intentions.
+• Anonymity - Many online marketplaces allow users to maintain a level of anonymity, providing a shield for those with deceitful intentions.
 Without solid verification methods, it's tricky to gauge the trustworthiness of the person on the other side of the screen.

 Payments made with stolen credit cards

-Sending you a ready-made shipping label
+Sending a ready-made shipping label

 If a buyer is overly insistent on using their shipping service and sends you a ready-to-use label, be cautious.
 These can sometimes be linked to hacked or stolen shipping accounts.

-Asking for verification codes to confirm you're real
+Asking for verification codes

 Although it might seem like an added security layer, sharing verification codes can lead to unauthorised access to your account or be used to authenticate fraudulent transactions.

-Wanting you to ship items before paying
+Asking to ship items before paying

 This starts with the buyer showing a keen interest in your item and they may even engage you in seemingly normal conversation to build trust.
 If a buyer asks for shipment before payment, using all sorts of justifications, be wary.
 They might offer to show "proof" of upcoming payments, such as a doctored screenshot from a banking app or an email from their bank.
-This can leave a seller both without the item and the expected payment.

 Using PayID